 As the DIP-switch is recessed, A security sticker can be placed across the bay to prevent unauthorized tampering once the gain has been set.
 Another option is to remove the DIP-switch.
-This should only be done by authorized service personnel!
+This should only be carried out by qualified service personnel!
 This corresponds to all switches set to "OFF", i.e. 32dB gain and stereo mode.